-Nielsen declares migration crisis 'spiraling out of control,’ warns it will get ‘even worse’

 Nielsen declares migration crisis 'spiraling out of control,' warns it will get 'even worse'

-Homeland Security Secretary Kirsten Nielsen issued a dire assessment Wednesday of the migration crisis on the southern border, telling a House committee that illegal immigration is “spiraling out of control” and predicting that crisis will “get even worse” in the coming months.
+Homeland Security Secretary Kirstjen Nielsen issued a dire assessment Wednesday of the migration crisis on the southern border, telling a House committee that illegal immigration is “spiraling out of control” and predicting that crisis will “get even worse” in the coming months.

 And in a startling revelation, she said Customs and Border Protection is on track to apprehend almost 1 million illegal immigrants at the border this year.